rahil627/haxera/hp/base/readme.txt

-this package is for "base"/"bare-bones" code, not actual classes
+this package is for "base"/"bare-bones" code, not actual library ds'es

 everything here is optional